sophiebatten123/Tutoring-Hub/README.md

 ## Wave Testing

-Alongside checking my code was free from code errors I also used [WAVE](https://wave.webaim.org/) to check the accessibilty of my website.
-This tool is specificially aimed at catering for people with disabilities, highlighting any problems they could have accessing the content including:
+Alongside checking my code was free from code errors I also used [WAVE](https://wave.webaim.org/) to check the accessibility of my website.
+This tool is specifically aimed at catering for people with disabilities, highlighting any problems they could have including:

 - Error - Contrast of navigation headings against the navigation bar.
 This was fixed by making the navigation bar darker to contrast against the white text.
 - Warning - Alt text on images were not descriptive enough.
-I fixed this by adding more context behnd the images.
+I fixed this by adding more context behind the images.
-- Warning - Youtube video included.
-This warning was not fixed as the Youtube video contains subtitles.
+- Warning - YouTube video included.
+This warning was not fixed as the YouTube video contains subtitles.

 All errors were removed from the website as a result of using this software.

 # Deployment

-The website was deployed using Github and Heroku through the following steps:
+The website was deployed using GitHub and Heroku through the following steps:

-## Github
+## GitHub

-- Created a new github repository page using the 'Code Institute Template'.
+- Created a new GitHub repository page using the 'Code Institute Template'.
 - Opened the new repository by clicking on the 'Gitpod' button.
-- Intsalled the relevant apps and packages needed to deploy to HEROKU.
+- Installed the relevant apps and packages needed to deploy to HEROKU.

 ## Django and Heroku

-The Django Framework was intalled and my project deployed to HEROKU using the Code Institute [Django Blog Cheatsheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf).
+The Django Framework was installed and my project deployed to HEROKU using the Code Institute [Django Blog Cheatsheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf).

 # Credits